Stop trying to compete on their strongest points, play to your own strengths.

 Use your most valuable asset – your crew – to create an exceptional customer experience that moves your merchandise at full price.

-To go deeper on online retail sales training, check out these posts:
+To go deeper into online retail sales training, check out these posts:

 The 5 Shifts Brick-and-Mortar Retailers Are Making to Generate Up to 20% Higher Profits Every Month